Founder & Lead Editor

 Comfort and Fit

-If you’re buying the Bondi 9, comfort is likely your number one, two, and three priority.
+If you’re buying the Bondi 9, comfort is probably priority number one, two, and three.

 Sizing Advice: Generally, the Bondi 9 fits true to size regarding length.
 However—and this is a big "however"—the fit profile is often described as having a lower overall volume, particularly in the forefoot.
 If you have a high instep or meaty feet, you might feel a bit squeezed initially.